vanavi-bernitez/HTML_basic_project/README.md

 ## How it works
-(Description of folders and name of the principal) Just clone this repo or use github pages
+(Description of folders and name of the principal) Clone this repository or use github pages to display the content of the main.html page

 ```